Black-box Dataset Ownership Verification via Backdoor Watermarking: Acknowledgments

 \begin{IEEEbiography}[{ }]{Yiming Li} is currently a Ph.D. candidate from Tsinghua-Berkeley Shenzhen Institute, Tsinghua Shenzhen International Graduate School, Tsinghua University.
 Before that, he received his B.S. degree in Mathematics and Applied Mathematics from Ningbo University in 2018.
-His research interests are in the domain of AI security, especially backdoor learning, adversarial learning, and data privacy.
-His research has been published in multiple top-tier conferences and journals, such as ICCV, ECCV, ICLR, AAAI, IEEE TNNLS, and PR Journal.
-He served as the senior program committee member of AAAI, the program committee member of ICML, NeurIPS, ICLR, etc., and the reviewer of IEEE TPAMI, IEEE TIFS, IEEE TDSC, etc. \end{IEEEbiography}
+His research interests are in the domain of AI security, especially backdoor learning, adversarial learning, data privacy, and copyright protection in AI.
+His research has been published in multiple top-tier conferences and journals, such as ICLR, NeurIPS, ICCV, IEEE TNNLS, and PR Journal.
+He served as the senior program committee member of AAAI 2022, the program committee member of ICML, NeurIPS, ICLR, etc., and the reviewer of IEEE TPAMI, IEEE TIFS, IEEE TDSC, etc. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mingyan Zhu} received his B.S. degree in Computer Science and Technology from Harbin Institute of Technology, China, in 2020.
 He is currently pursuing the Ph.D.degree in Tsinghua Shenzhen International Graduate School, Tsinghua University.
 His research interests are in the domain of Low-level Computer Vision and AI security. \end{IEEEbiography}